Awallky/testInProgress_Extended/README.md

 			https://stackoverflow.com/questions/23497819/trigger-parameterized-build-with-curl-and-crumb
 		2. Get API User Token
 			http://www.inanzzz.com/index.php/post/jnrg/running-jenkins-build-via-command-line
+		* Some people have had trouble getting the crumb number correct.
+So there may be better ways of getting it for your Jenkins jobs.

 	Now change the source code in the testInPrgress_Extended/src/plugin/index.jelly file so that it matches your project's build name, build number, and special crumb and access tokens.